hasura/smooth-secrets-buildkite-plugin/README.md

               file_path_env: FILE_PATH_ENV
               file_name_env: FILE_NAME_ENV
 ```
 The path at which the file is created will be exported to the environment with the name given in `file_path_env` field.
-Likewise, the file name will be exported with the name given in `file_path_env`.
-For example, here, `FILE_PATH_ENV` var will be set to the file path and `FILE_PATH_NAME` will be set to the filename.
+Likewise, the file name will be exported with the name given in `file_name_env`.
+For example, here, `FILE_PATH_ENV` var will be set to the file path and `FILE_NAME_ENV` will be set to the filename.

 #### Adding an SSH key to `ssh-agent`
 ```yml